manulathealmighty/Respekt-Bot/README.md

+#Idea credits :- Isuka
+#Source code dev :- Manula (@ucant_surpassmebruh)

 # Respekt Bot
-The goal is to make a bot which is able to track user karma
+The goal is to make a bot which is able to track user respekt

 The architecture uses a telegram bot wrapper 'python-telegram-bot' which stores its data in a locally hosted Postgresql database.
 Docker-compose is used to manage the project and push incremental builds to testing and production.